DevStephen2005/Hex-Software-Intern/library-management/README.md

 # Problem Statement
  <br />
-Build a simple library management page where <br>
+Build a library management page where <br>
   ● Users should be able to see the list of books <br>
   ○ Instead of loading all the results on the page, perform paging on the list of books – either implement 10 results per page or load on scroll will be a bonus
  <br>  ● Users should be able to filter the list of books based on Title, Author, Subject and Publish - date